 Baking cannabis converts THC-A into psychoactive THC (d9).
 So raw and baked can deliver non-psychoactive or psychoactive effects.

-Disadvantages: unpleasant taste for some patients, bitter.
-THC overdose is possible so start small when using THC high medication.
+Disadvantages: the unpleasant taste for some patients, bitter.
+THC overdose is possible to start small when using THC high medication.

 Dose range: 2 – 100 mg

 Side Effects: Eating too much high THC products can cause extreme dizziness, inability to concentrate, diminished ability to focus, drowsiness, rapid heartbeat, blood pressure jumps, feelings of euphoria and need for sleep.
 Balanced forms of THC: CBD or CBD alone are recommended for THC intolerant patients.